James L. Kauffman: Service in Atlantic

 In June 1942, Kauffman was transferred to Key West, Florida, where he assumed duty as Commandant of the Seventh Naval District and Commander Gulf Sea Frontier. he was responsible for the Allied effort to fight German U-boats in the area stretching from Jacksonville, Florida, to the Mexican coast, including the entire Gulf of Mexico and its strategic entrances.
 He served in this capacity until February 1943 and received Legion of Merit for his service against German submarines.
 Kauffman also received Cuban Order of Military Merit, and Order of the Southern Cross and Navy War Service Medal by the Government of Brazil.

 Kauffman was subsequently ordered to Washington, D.C. and joined the headquarters of United States Fleet under Admiral Ernest J. King as the senior member of the Allied Antisubmarine Board.
-While in this capacity, he took part in the inspections of the Allied antisubmarine air and ship stations on both sides of the Atlantic and was stationed as an observer in London, England for brief period.
+While in this capacity, he took part in the inspections of the Allied antisubmarine air and ship stations on both sides of the Atlantic and was stationed as an observer in London, England for a brief period.

 Service in Pacific

 While still serving on the Antisubmarine Board, Kauffman was ordered to the Pacific theater in October 1943 and served as Board observer attached to Aircraft Squadrons, Pacific, during the attacks on Tarawa and later Kwajalein.
 He assumed command of cruiser-destroyer forces of Pacific Fleet (COMDESPAC) with headquarters on Hawaii in January 1944 and was responsible for the maintenance of the ships under his command at a state of training, readiness, discipline and morale.
 Kauffman's command provided ships, personnel and material for U.S. Seventh Fleet and he was decorated with his second Legion of Merit at the end of his tenure in October 1944.

-Kauffman reported to General Douglas MacArthur, Supreme Commander Southwest Pacific Area, and Admiral Thomas C. Kinkaid, Commander Allied Naval Forces, Southwest Pacific Area, and Seventh Fleet, at their headquarters in Hollandia, New Guinea and assumed duty as Commander of newly established Philippine Sea Frontier.
+Kauffman reported to General Douglas MacArthur, Supreme Commander Southwest Pacific Area, and Admiral Thomas C. Kinkaid, Commander Allied Naval Forces, Southwest Pacific Area, and Seventh Fleet, at their headquarters in Hollandia, New Guinea and assumed duty as commander of newly established Philippine Sea Frontier.
 He helped organized this command and was tasked with the mission of safeguarding and protecting shipping in the area under his cognizance.
-During the early days of Battle of Leyte Gulf in October 1944, Kauffman served as Senior Officer Present Afloat.
+During the early days of the Battle of Leyte Gulf in October 1944, Kauffman served as Senior Officer Present Afloat.

-He established his headquarters initially at Leyte Gulf until August 1945, and then shifting to Manila.
-During the early days of the fighting at Leyte Gulf he also acted as Senior Officer Present Afloat.
+He established his headquarters initially at Leyte Gulf, then shifted to Manila.
 Kauffman remained in the Philippines until July 1945, when he was ordered back to the United States.
-For his service in that capacity, he was decorated with Navy Distinguished Service Medal and also received Distinguished Service Star by the Government of Philippines.
-Kauffman was meanwhile promoted to the temporary rank of Vice admiral on 3 April 1945.
+For his service in that capacity, he was decorated with the Navy Distinguished Service Medal and also received the Distinguished Service Star by the Government of Philippines.
+Kauffman was meanwhile promoted to the temporary rank of vice admiral on 3 April 1945.